Police Recover 135 Vehicles, 509 Motorcycles In Eight Months - UrduPoint

 He said, police arrested Owais and Mubashir alias Kabaro, two members of Kabaro gang while three members of Harsi gang namely Haris, Babar and Falak Sher were sent behind the bars.
 Police also recovered five 30 bore pistols and other items from their possession.

-He said, the operation against the lawbreakers would continue and strict action in accordance with the law would be taken against criminals.
+He said, the operation against the lawbreakers would continue and stern action in accordance with the law would be taken against criminals.